revilo1882/user_list/README.md

 ## Further Work

-With a bit more time and in order to understand the flow of data in Redux a bit better I would like to change each item in the list to a link which would then display more information about the user selected.
+With a bit more time and in order to understand the flow of data in Redux a bit better I would like to change each item in the list to a link which would then display more information about the selected user.